Family doctor improves patient health

 The slightly built 60-year-old doctor hopes to persuade Health Secretary Patricia Hewitt that the NHS should adopt his diagnostic approach and improve the health of thousands while saving billions in unnecessary diagnostic procedures and treatment.

 A B12 test costs just three pounds, thirty-eight pence while a six-month course of injections costs twenty-eight pounds.
-(There are approximately two and a half dollars to a pound.)
+(This is an old article.
+There once were approximately two and a half dollars to a pound.
+As of late 2021, there’s about $1.35.)

 Calling for a break from tradition